How to create trust in virtual teams

-The spatial revolution: 3 ways to create trust in your virtual team
+The spatial revolution: 3 ways to build trust in your virtual team

 With virtual and flexible working becoming increasingly common, businesses are having to keep up with the changing way that we work in teams.
 This ‘spatial revolution’ brings many advantages to the virtual workplace, but research suggests that these advantages can come at a cost.

-With 41% of virtual team members reporting to never have met the other members of their team face-to-face1, creating trust within a team becomes very difficult.
+With 41% of virtual team members reporting to never have met the other members of their team face-to-face1, creating and sustaining trust in virtual teams becomes very difficult.
 But trust remains a vital part of any effective team.
 Trust helps open communication between team members, creates psychological safety, collective belief in ability, shared leadership and task conflict.
-These key ingredients play a huge part in creating teams that consistently perform at the highest level.
+These key ingredients play a huge part in creating remote teams that consistently perform at the highest level.

-Here are our three top tips for creating trust in virtual teams:
+Here are our three top tips for building trust in virtual teams:

 Top Tip 1 – Be aware of your ‘tells’

 Little cues within a virtual team can go a long way.
 For example, being slow to respond to emails or requests may lead others to perceive you as less trustworthy or reliable.
-To help build trust, help people become aware of these tells and encourage people to be more informative of when they are unavailable.
+To help build trust in virtual teams, help people become aware of these tells and encourage people to be more informative of when they are unavailable.

 Top Tip 2 – Share back new insights

 Due to the lack of face-to-face interaction within virtual teams, subtle non-verbal cues such as facial expression, body language and tone are harder to detect.
 For many, building trust when team members have never met in person can be very difficult.
-A good way to overcome this is through co-operation.
+A good way to overcome this and build virtual team trust is through co-operation.

 Just as we are hardwired to detect free-riders, we also detect co-operation.
-A great way to demonstrate a willingness to co-operate with others in your virtual team is through sharing knowledge.
-Research suggests that trust is dependent on our interpretations of each other’s level of credibility, reliability, and self-interest.3 Going out of your way to share any new knowledge with other members of the team helps to develop these trusting relationships.
+When leading virtual teams, a great way to demonstrate a willingness to co-operate with others is through sharing knowledge.
+Research suggests that trust is dependent on our interpretations of each other’s level of credibility, reliability, and self-interest .
+Going out of your way to share any new knowledge with other members of your remote team helps to develop these trusting relationships.

 Top Tip 3 – Encourage ‘non-task based’ trust